mages/googleVis_KoelnR_May_2014/googleVis_update.md

 New developments since googleVis 0.5.0
 ========================================================
 * New functions gvisSankey, gvisAnnotationChart, gvisHistogram, gvisCalendar and gvisTimeline
 * New demos and vigenttes for trendlines and roles
 * New [vignettes](http://cran.r-project.org/web/packages/googleVis/index.html)
   written in R Markdown
 * Dynamic help pages with [roxygen2](http://cran.r-project.org/web/packages/roxygen2/index.html)
 * Moved code development from [Google Code](https://code.google.com/p/google-motion-charts-with-r/) with SVN to [GitHub](https://github.com/mages/googleVis) with git

-Add additional columns to define roles - NEW
+New: Add additional columns to define roles
 ========================================================